No items found.

 Face-to-face interactions are key to staying connected and avoiding feelings of isolation while working remotely, especially during a global crisis like COVID-19 when everyone is encouraged to stay home.

-Take advantage of cloud-based collaboration & case management tools
+Take advantage of cloud-based case management software

 As we’ve already mentioned, internal communication is key when your team is distributed across the city, the continent or the world.

 One of the best ways to keep everyone up to speed is to take advantage of cloud-based collaboration tools.
-Instead of managing cases in an Excel spreadsheet or a paper calendar, use a platform like Litify to keep track of cases, important tasks and deadlines.
+Instead of managing cases in an Excel spreadsheet or a paper calendar, use a platform like Litify to keep track of cases, important tasks, and deadlines.

 Transparency is key here.
 Platforms like Litify ensure that managing partners have a bird’s eye view into their entire operations, know where each matter stands, how many cases each attorney is responsible for, and how they are performing against their colleagues.